wizards-of-lua/wizards-of-lua/docs/features.md

 * Create mini games.
 * Create procedural structures.

-To do this, you just need to learn [Lua](http://www.lua.org), the language of magic, and use some magic words documented in the secretive [spell book library](/spellbooklibrary).
+To do all this, you just need to learn how to cast spells.

+Actually you need to become a Wizard of Lua.
+That means getting familiar with [Lua](http://www.lua.org), the language of magic, and studying magic words documented in the secretive [spell book library](/spellbooklibrary).

-Then you have access to all of the following features:
+As a wizard, you will know how to execute the following great magical powers:

-* Use all Lua language features, e.g. variables, loops, conditional bocks, and functions.
 * [Access and change any block](/modules/Blocks) in the Minecraft world, including data values and NBT values.
 * [Query](/modules/Entities) and manipulate [players](/modules/Player), [creatures](/modules/Entity), and [items](/modules/Items).
 * [Receive](/modules/Events/#connect) in-game events like [left-click-block](/modules/LeftClickBlockEvent), [swing-arm](/modules/SwingArmEvent), and many others.